Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 Many of the cooking classes offered in Lyon will start the day by taking you to the local outdoor markets in the neighborhood, including the fromagerie and boulangerie, to pick up fresh ingredients which you’ll later prepare in a communal kitchen with guidance.

-At the end of the class, sit down and enjoy the meal you prepared among new friends!
+At the end of the class, sit down and enjoy the meal you prepared with new friends!

 Places to take a cooking class in Lyon: L’Atelier du Chef, Plum Lyon

-17. Les Peniches (Boat Bars on the Water)
+17. Grab a Beer on Les Peniches (Boat Bars on the Water)

 A fun thing to do in Lyon with friends is none other than grabbing a beer on one of the peniches (barges) floating in the river.